jeftegoes/AwsOverview/Management & Governance/AWS Config.md

 ## 2.3.
 Notifications

-- Use EventBridge to trigger notifications when AWS resources are non-compliant.
+- Use [Amazon EventBridge](/Application%20Integration/Amazon%20EventBridge.md) to trigger notifications when AWS resources are non-compliant.
 - Ability to send configuration changes and compliance state notifications to SNS (all events - use SNS Filtering or filter at client-side).

 # 3. Configuration Recorder